-Preliminary survey and investigation includes approximately \$5.4 million in costs as of December 31, 2020, and \$6.3 million in costs as of December 31, 2019, related to a hydro facility that is currently in the site-control study and engineering phase in addition to engineering and related costs for other planned projects.
+Preliminary survey and investigation includes approximately \$8.6 million in costs as of December 31, 2021, and \$5.4 million in costs as of December 31, 2020, related to a hydro facility that is currently in the site-control study, engineering, environmental review, and permitting phase in addition to engineering and related costs for other planned projects.
 In 2020, the Cooperative signed agreements with AES West Kaua'i Energy Project, LLC (Developer), for the development, construction, and operation of the Cooperative's solar pumped storage hydro project, also known as the West Kaua'i Energy Project (WKEP).
 One of those agreements was a Development Agreement which conveys, assigns and transfers all of the Development Assets to the Developer.
 In consideration, the Developer will make various payments to the Cooperative after the achievement of predefined milestones.
-The total of the milestone payments will reimburse the Cooperative for the hydro facility PSI costs incurred.
-Construction of the hydro facility is expected to begin in 2022.
+The total of the milestone payments will reimburse the Cooperative for the hydro facility PSI cost incurred.
+In 2021, the Cooperative wrote off \$1.5 million in PSI cost incurred that were greater than the agreed upon milestone payments.
+Construction of the hydro facility is expected to begin in 2024.
 Deferred preliminary survey and investigation costs are capitalized to construction in progress when the construction phase begins or expensed if the project is abandoned.